 Get a free excerpt from my book, Attainable Sustainable: The Lost Art of Self-Reliant Living!
 You’ll also get my free weekly newsletter, complete with recipes, gardening tips, and a little peek at what’s going on around here — both the zany and the mundane.

-Toilet paper is a luxury
+Toilet Paper Use is a Luxury

-That’s right.
-I said it.
-The rolls of TP that are readily available in most American homes are a relatively new addition to what we consider “must haves.”
-The idea of toilet paper (originally sold as flat sheets of paper) came on the scene in the mid 1800s.
+The invention of toilet paper (originally sold as flat sheets of paper) came on the scene in the mid-1800s.
 Before that, people used a variety of methods.
 We’ve all heard stories about corn cobs in the outhouse, right??
-Other methods over the centuries included things like a communal sponge, leaves, and old newspaper.
-While I’d give the communal sponge a hard pass, leaves and newspaper can be reasonable options in a real emergency situation.
+Other methods over the centuries included things like a communal sponge, leaves, and old newspapers.
+While I’d give the communal sponge a hard pass, leaves and newspaper can be friendly toilet paper alternatives in a real emergency situation.

-Family cloth
+Family Cloth

 Using cloth wipes instead of toilet paper is budget-friendly and eco-friendly.

 This is exactly how I cleaned my kids’ bums when they were in (cloth) diapers.
-The used cloth wipes went into the bucket with the dirty diapers and everything was washed in very hot water.
+The used cloth wipes went into the bucket with the dirty diapers, and everything was washed in very hot water.

 Bidets